droddy/OpenCore-Legacy-Patcher/docs/ACCEL.md

 ::: details 0.2.4 and older Work-Around

-Due to the usage of `amfi_get_out_of_my_way=1`, macOS will fail to prompt users for special permissions upon application start as well as omit the entires in System Preferences.
+Due to the usage of `amfi_get_out_of_my_way=1`, macOS will fail to prompt users for special permissions upon application start as well as omit the entries in System Preferences.
 To work around this, we recommend users install [tccplus](https://github.com/jslegendre/tccplus) to manage permissions.

 Example usage with Discord and microphone permissions: